 While gout commonly begins in the lower half of the body, especially in the big toe, it can also affect the ankle or any other joint in the body.
 This is why seeing a qualified podiatrist, like Dr. Kaviani or Dr. Chabokrow, is so important.
 Left untreated, gout can:

 In some people with chronic gout, excess uric acid in the bloodstream over time can lead to the formation of tophi, which are hardened nodules under your skin caused by deposits of crystalline uric acid.
 Tophi typically form in cartilage and skin at the surface of joints.

 Gout can affect anyone, but with proper treatment and medication, there are ways to prevent flares and manage your symptoms.
 Since gout is a byproduct of an increase in uric acid, if you have high levels of uric acid in your body, you’re at a greater risk for developing this form of arthritis.
 Risk factors for developing gout include:

 While it’s more common for men to develop gout, women are especially susceptible after menopause.

 Typically gout is managed with medication and lifestyle adjustments.
-During an attack, Dr. Kaviani might recommend a corticosteroid injection or an over-the-counter pain reliever.
+During an attack, Dr. Kaviani or Dr. Chabokrow might recommend a corticosteroid injection or an over-the-counter pain reliever.

 A special diet is also important for preventing uric acid buildup in your body.
 Limit your intake of alcohol, sugary foods and drinks, and red meat, and make sure to drink lots of water.
-Dr. Kaviani can give you more specific diet recommendations.
+Your podiatrist can give you more specific diet recommendations.

-A chronic condition requires a consistent medical maintenance regimen, and Dr. Kaviani decides on the gout treatment that's best for you.
+A chronic condition requires a consistent medical maintenance regimen, and your doctor decides on the gout treatment that's best for you.
 Book an appointment at Bluebonnet Foot and Ankle Institute for a thorough exam.